 Words and Phrases Coined by Shakespeare

 For many English-speakers, the following phrases are familiar enough to be considered common expressions, proverbs, and/or clichés.
-All of them seem to have originated with Shakespeare.
+All of them originated with or were popularized by Shakespeare.

 Words Supposedly Coined by Shakespeare